FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Shaders/README.md

 **`float4 ps_main`**
 We recommend using the prefix **`ps_`** for each shader, which makes it clear what it is.
 In the example above **`ps_main`**.
-Note: This name must also be entered outside the shader in the corresponding entry in the["Techniques"](../Techniques/README.md ) section.
+Note: This name must also be entered outside the shader in the corresponding entry in the ["Techniques"](../Techniques/README.md ) section.

 ---